toelt-llc/hira/README.md

 By default, the command looks for files in the *code/inputs/* folder.
 Put your samples in this folder.
 The upscaled results outputs are in *code/results*.
 Default upscales x2.
+Supported formats are : .mp4/.flv/.mkv.
+Currently, videos are converted to mp4 at inference.

 Command options: